 - Insurance policies

 - Key customer and supplier contracts

 Having a detailed and well-maintained set of permanent files can help management investigate underlying assumptions to G/L balances such as: loan rates for calculation of outstanding debt and interest expense; insurance premiums used to establish the prepaid expense balance; and customer/supplier contracts that specify prices paid, payment terms, etc.

 Organizations are transforming the role of their internal finance function, from a nuts-and-bolts, data gathering, report preparing and document managing tactical role, into a role that is viewed as more consultative in nature.
 The CFO and accounting team are being called upon to provide more analytical and strategic guidance, to help shape the organization’s future.

-If all this work seems overwhelming and impossible to accomplish, don’t panic.
-Paro’s team of freelance accountants and consultants can help you identify strategies to strengthen your organization’s performance of the accounting cycle.
+If all this work seems overwhelming and impossible to accomplish, Paro’s accounting solutions can help identify strategies to strengthen your organization’s performance throughout the accounting cycle.

-Implementation of these practices will lead to a more efficient and effective completion of the accounting cycle; errors will be minimized; issues will be addressed in a timely fashion; financial statements will be issued more quickly; and most importantly, precious time will be returned to owners and management, so that they can spend it analyzing results and planning for the future.
+Implementation of these practices will lead to a more efficient and effective completion of the accounting cycle, errors will be minimized, issues will be addressed in a timely fashion, financial statements will be issued more quickly, and most importantly, precious time will be returned to owners and management, so you can spend it analyzing results and planning for the future.